Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Proprietary sports platforms like Garmin, Polar, Suunto, Wahoo , Coros will still be here in 3 year’s time.
 But…how big will they be?

-I would bet money that this year will bring ever-more competent SMART watches to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 10/X, Apple Watch SE Gen 3, and Samsung Galaxy Watch7.
-Every year, they get better, and every year, Garmin’s obvious feature dominance is ever so slightly blurred.
+I would bet money that this year will bring increasingly competent SMART watches to eat into the traditional customer base of sports watches: high-end Pixel 3, Apple Watch 10, Apple Watch SE Gen 3, and Samsung Galaxy Watch7.
+They get better every year, and Garmin’s obvious feature dominance is continuously blurred.

 The long-awaited Wear OS bounce has happened, and it’s apparent that Samsung and Google got first dibs on new versions of Wear OS before Michael Kors/Fossil.
 Now, Fossil has decided to exit the Wear OS market.

-Something big needs to happen to disrupt markets and change the medium-term trajectory.
-Whether it is a war over Taiwan or the EU forcing Apple to open up iMessage to a common API, Without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.
+Something significant needs to happen to disrupt markets and change the medium-term trajectory.
+Whether it is a war over Taiwan or the EU forcing Apple to open up iMessage to a standard API, Without such disruptions, the inevitable trajectory is for the Apple vs Google/Samsung stand-off.

 Coros Pace 1 vs Pace 3 vs Pace 2 – rear view